- This event has passed.

 Fulbright Language & Culture Weekend

-The KCIC is thrilled to partner with the Fulbright Commission of Ireland for our first language weekend of 2019!
+The KCIC is thrilled to partner with the Fulbright Commission of Ireland for our autumn language weekend, 2019!
 We are proud to offer top level language instruction in Kansas City.
 There is no better way to to kick start or improve your Irish language skills than to spend a full weekend immersed in speaking, and listening to, the language.
-We will divide participants into Beginner and Intermediate levels.
+We will divide participants into Beginner, Improver, and Intermediate levels.

 Space is limited.
 Reserve your spot for the weekend.

 TUITION -Please reserve your spot by contacting Renata Rua at [email protected] or 816-474-3848.
 Payments can be made at the event.

 - $150 for Non-KCIC Members for all sessions – includes tuition and light refreshments